splunk/public-o11y-docs/sp-oncall/mobile/android-devices-victorops.rst

-[ht_toggle title=“Ack from Locked Screen” id=“” class=“” style=“” ] One of the Splunk On-Call notification options is a push notification to the user’s Android device.
+[ht_toggle title=“Ack from Locked Screen” id=“” class=“” style=“” ] One of the Splunk On-Call notification options is a push notification to the user's Android device.
 When a user is notified in this fashion, while their phone is idle (in lock-screen), they will have the option to acknowledge the alert directly from the lock-screen notification without requiring that they unlock the phone and access the application first.